Klipper3d/klipper/docs/Config_Reference.md

 #mode: single
 #    Default value is single.
 Turn off the chip after a single reading or keep
 #    it running.
 Turning off saves power but turning it back on will be slower.
-#    Options are single and continous.
+#    Options are single and continuous.
 #samples_per_second: 128
 #    Default value is 128.
 The amount of samples that the ADC can provide per
 #    second.
 A lower value makes the samples more accurate, but it takes longer